jphouminh71/CSCI4448-ObjectOrientedProgramming/README.md

     - You can also add new features by adding it to the Facade (not the subsystem); you still get a simpler interface
 * Facade not only reduces the number of methods you are dealing with but also the number of classes and also decouples a client from a subsystem of components.

+* Essentially its just encapsualtion on a large sub-system that makes it easier for the client to interact with.

+Facade works best when you are accessing a subset of the subsystem's functionality aka you don't need to use the helper methods.

 <br>

 ## Adapter Pattern
 ---
+The adapter pattern provides steps for converting an incompatible interface with an existing system into a different interface that is compatiable.

+Adapter letes classes work together that couldn't otherwise because of incompatible interfaces.
+ - the client makes a request on the adapter by invoking a method from the target interfave on it
+ - the adapter translates that request into one or more calls on the adaptee using the adaptee interface
+ - the client recieves the results of the call and never knows there is an adapter doing the translation